NOMspectra/NOMspectra/README.md

 ## Graphical interface

-Simple GIU lockated here
+Simple GUI lockated here

 https://github.com/nhsmass/nhsmassPQ

-It is support all main operation.
+It is support all basic operation.

 ## How to contribute